RogerMSCN/public/Public Documents/Utils.NetCore.md

         /* If true, need to set sql user id and sql user password. */ "UserCredentialNeeded": true,
         /*
-            The field name which is store the sql user id in secret storage.
+            The name of sql user id in secret storage.
             If UserCredentialNeeded was true, can not empty.
         */
         "UserIdName": "SQL User Id",
         /*
-            The field name which is store the sql user password in secret storage.
+            The name of sql user password in secret storage.
             If UserCredentialNeeded was true, can not empty.
         */
         "UserPassName": "SQL User Password",